-As a student in an Allied Health Program at Allegany College of Maryland, you are required to conduct yourself in a professional manner in the classroom, in clinical/practicum settings, and in any setting or activity that is related to your program or course.
+Students in an Allied Health Program at Allegany College of Maryland are required to conduct themselves in a professional and ethical manner in the classroom, in labs, in clinical settings, and in any setting or activity that is related to your program or course.
 Professionalism is broadly understood as how a person performs the duties of his/her job with respect to ethics, compliance with policies/procedures, compliance with workplace expectations, treatment of patients, and treatment of colleagues.
 For Allied Health students at Allegany College of Maryland, professionalism standards include but are not limited to the following expectations: